christinayeo99/hydricity/README.md

 * Calculate hydricities from output files
 * Store results to a dat file
 * Make scatter plots with a linear trendline
-All jobs are done with TeraChem.
+All calculation jobs are done with TeraChem.

 ## Organization
 For this code to work properly, txt files to be parsed should be stored in a folder called 'keys' and starting structures should be stored in a folder called 'startxyz'.
 All the TeraChem input and output files will be under a folder called 'molecules', and dat files will be under a folder called 'data'.
 Look at the example folder for guidance.
 The example folder contains: